-Patients can enroll in Medicare when they have a QHP.
+Patients who qualify for Medicare when they have a QHP, can choose to keep their QHP or enroll in Medicare.
 If a patient’s QHP is through a job, (called “SHOP”), it pays 1st before Medicare for 30 months like any other job-based plan.
 Medicare does not coordinate benefits with an individual QHPs.
-Any help patients were getting before for out-of-pocket costs and premiums will end once they enroll in Medicare Part A. If a patient with a QHP can get Medicare but does not choose to enroll, s/he will pay a higher premium for Part B later.29
+Once a patient enrolls in Medicare, any help they were getting before for out-of-pocket costs and premiums will end.
+If a patient with a QHP chooses not to enroll in Medicare, s/he will pay a higher premium for Part B later.32

 2 Social Security Administration Program Operations Manual System.
 Residence and Citizenship/Alien Status Requirements. https://secure.ssa.gov/apps10/poms.nsf/lnx/0600801061

 3 Contract Year 2021 Medicare Advantage and Part D Final Rule (CMS-4190-F1) Fact Sheet. https://www.cms.gov/newsroom/fact-sheets/contract-year-2021-medicare-advantage-and-part-d-final-rule-cms-4190-f1-fact-sheet

 4 Social Security Administration Program Operations Manual System.
 Illustrations. https://secure.ssa.gov/apps10/poms.nsf/lnx/0600620070#c

 5 Social Security Administration Program Operations Manual System.
 Date of Entitlement – Dialysis. https://secure.ssa.gov/apps10/poms.nsf/lnx/0600801216